Avichaurasia/NeuroIDBench/README.md

 <img src="/images/Architecture.png" alt="Architecture" width="800" height="380">
 </div>

-There are four main concepts for this framework: datasets, paradigm, pipeline, Evalaution.
+There are four main concepts for this framework: datasets, PreProcessing, FeatureExtraction, Evalautions.
 Furthermore, we provide statistical and visualization tools to streamline the process.

-## Datasets:
+### Datasets:

 This module offers abstract access to open datasets.
 It entails downloading open datasets from the internet and providing effective data management.

-## PreProcesing:
+### PreProcesing:

 The purpose of this module is to conduct pre-processing on the unprocessed EEG data.
 Datasets exhibit distinct characteristics based on ERP paradigms such as P300 and N400.
 Nevertheless, both conditions elicit ERP responses after the individual’s exposure to unexpected stimuli.
 Consequently, the datasets for the P300 and N400 paradigms undergo pre-processing using identical parameters.

-## FeatureExtraction:
+### FeatureExtraction:

 This module extracts features from data that has been pre-processed.
 These characteristics are extracted in the time domain using Auto Regressive Coeffecients and in the frequency domain using Power Spectral Density.
 Furthermore, this module also provides Siamese Network Architecture.

-## Evaluations:
+### Evaluations:

-Evaluation defines the different authentication strategy which involves within-session(single session recordings) evalaution and cross-session (multi-session recordings) evalaution under both close-set and open-set attack scenarios.
+Evaluation defines the different authentication strategy which involves single session evalaution and multi-session evalaution under both known and unknown attack scenarios.
-Results for within-session and cross-session are presented with metrics like EER, AUC, FRR at 1% FAR.

-## Analysis
+### Analysis

 Once an evaluation has been run, the raw results are returned as a DataFrame.
 The results such as ROC-Curve or EER can be visualized by calling functions from this module.